 - Another must have, is green coriander leaves, curry leaves, mint leaves etc.

-- Besides, vegetable oil such as Sunflower, mustard oil is also a favorite among North Indians.
+- Besides vegetable oil such as Sunflower, mustard oil is also a favourite among the North Indians.

 - The Chutneys, pickles, papad (papadum), sweets, are a must in a regular meal.
 In some part of India, there is a practice to start the meal with sweets, while in other parts, sweets are served at the end of the meal.